 Audiology evaluations consist of a series of tests used to determine whether a hearing loss exists and, if so, measure its type, degree and configuration.
-An audiologist will assess the results of each individual test in order to develop a treatment plan geared toward your unique hearing loss.
+Dr. Kissick will assess the results of each individual test in order to develop a treatment plan geared toward your unique hearing loss.

 Who Should Be Given an Audiology Evaluation?

 An audiology (or hearing) evaluation can benefit patients of all ages, even those who do not exhibit signs of hearing loss.

 Hearing loss is a progressive condition that often develops slowly.
 Many people are not aware of a change in their hearing because they gradually adapt to the subtle changes in their hearing ability over time.
 Studies indicate that it takes seven years, on average, for a hearing impaired individual to seek treatment.

 An audiology evaluation should be the first course of action for anybody who even suspects a hearing loss.
 The sooner a diagnosis of hearing loss is made, the more successful treatment will be.
 Early detection means more options for the patient.